“We live in dark times. We can choose. We can be a shinning light. It is possible”

 “Whatever you’ve been told, you are worth more than gold”

 Self-knowledge is a game changer.
-One of the most fundamental questions for every young person to answer is “Who Am I?”
-Do you know yourself?
+One of the most fundamental questions every young person should answer is “Who Am I?”
+Are you self-aware?
 How do you perceive yourself?
 Have you ever undertaken a honest self-evaluation.
 Do you know who God says you are?
 Do you know your purpose?
-Do you know your idiosyncracies, do you know your strengths and weaknesses?
-Can you say without a doubt that you are self-aware?
-Are you confused?
+Do you know your strengths and weaknesses?
 Do you know what you want from life?
 When you know who you are and what you want from life, you will be put at a point of advantage from which you can rise above societal narratives and norms.
 When you know who you are, you will know without question that your worth is not determined by externals.
-We often think we know ourselves, but the truth is we do not know ourselves sufficiently.
-This lack of self-knowledge is one of the reasons many seem to lack a clear direction for life and before you know it, the society defines who you are and you start living according to its narratives.
+Lack of self-knowledge is one of the reasons why the society can make you live according to its narratives.

 Consciously undertake the task of knowing yourself.